Mbed-TLS/mbedtls/yotta/data/example-authcrypt/README.md

-# Authenticated encryption example
+# Authenticated Encryption Example

 This application performs authenticated encryption and authenticated decryption of a buffer.
 It serves as a tutorial for the basic authenticated encryption functions of mbed TLS.

 ## Pre-requisites

-To build and run this example the requirements below are necessary:
+To build and run this example the following requirements are necessary:

 * A computer with the following software installed:
   * [CMake](http://www.cmake.org/download/).